Leer en Español

 Cooking pastry cream until thickened.

-1. Scrape in to a bowl.
-Cover with plastic wrap, pressing it directly on to the surface of the pastry cream.
+1. Remove from heat.
+Scrape into a heat-proof bowl.
+Cover with plastic wrap, pressing it directly onto the surface of the pastry cream.

 A clear bowl of pastry cream covered with a layer of plastic wrap.

-1. Refrigerate until chilled, about 2 to 3 hours.
+1. Refrigerate the hot pastry cream until chilled, about 2 to 3 hours.

 A clear bowl filled with pastry cream.